risk-first/website/Feature-Risk.md

+---
+title: Feature Risk
+description: Risks you face when providing features for your clients.
+---

 # Feature Risk

 [Feature Risks](Feature-Risk) are risks to do with functionality that you need to have in the software you're building.